pepperdata/commons-compress/README.md

 Differences Between the PD-specific and Stock 1.5 Versions
 --------

-To view these, please browse the `./PD-mods-to-1.5` directory in the `master` branch.
+To view these, please browse the `./v.1.5-diffs` directory.

 License
 -------